tanmaysingewar/CES-Code_Execuion_Server/README.md

-# CES - Code Edecution Server
+# CES - Code Execution Server

-In CMS docker conatiners spin up and code is executed in them.
+In CES docker containers spin up and code is executed in them.

 Code Execution service where code can be executed on the server with secured environment without compromising the security on the server.